 Investments of the Plan and the Master Trust are reported at fair value.
 The Plan's interest in the Master Trust is reported at estimated fair value based upon the fair values of the underlying investments held within the Master Trust.
-US GAAP defines fair value as the price that would be received by the Plan and the Master Trust for an asset or paid by the Plan and the Master Trust to transfer a liability (an exit price) in an orderly transaction between market participants on the measurement date in the Plan's and the Master Trust to maximize the use of observable inputs and minimize the use of unobservable inputs when measuring fair value.
+US GAAP defines fair value as the price that would be received by the Plan and the Master Trust for an asset or paid by the Plan and the Master Trust to transfer a liability (an exit price) in an orderly transaction between market participants on the measurement date in the Plan's and the Master Trust's principal or most advantageous market for the asset or liability.
+The guidance establishes a fair value hierarchy which requires the Plan and the Master Trust to maximize the use of observable inputs and minimize the use of unobservable inputs when measuring fair value.
 The hierarchy places the highest priority on unadjusted quoted market prices in active markets for identical assets or liabilities (level 1 measurements) and gives the lowest priority to unobservable inputs (level 3 measurements).
 The three levels of inputs within the fair value hierarchy are defined as follows:

-Level 1: Quoted prices (unadjusted) for identical assets or liabilities in active markets that the Plan has the ability to access as of the measurement date.

-Level 2: Significant other observable inputs other than level 1 prices such as quoted prices for similar assets or liabilities; quoted prices in markets that are not active; or other inputs that are observable or can be corroborated by observable market data.

-Level 3: Significant unobservable inputs that reflect the Plan's own assumptions about the assumptions that market participants would use in pricing an asset or liability.
+- Level 1: Quoted prices (unadjusted) for identical assets or liabilities in active markets that the Plan has the ability to access as of the measurement date. - Level 2: Significant other observable inputs other than level 1 prices such as quoted prices for similar assets or liabilities; quoted prices in markets that are not active; or other inputs that are observable or can be corroborated by observable market data. - Level 3: Significant unobservable inputs that reflect the Plan's own assumptions about the assumptions that market participants would use in pricing an asset or liability.